Planning your next vacation? Perhaps timesharing – the use

 two clauses concerning "non-disturbance" and

-A non-disturbance provision clause should ensure that you
+A non-disturbance provision clause should ensure you

 will continue to have use of your unit in the event of default and subsequent